Call +44 20 3662 6586 or +44 7900 882371

 · reinforcement failures and the thermal performance of such construction methods.

-Some of these post war properties can be difficult to raise a mortgage against and if offered, lenders can apply higher rates of interests and require larger deposits.
+Some of these post-war properties can be difficult to raise a mortgage against and if offered, lenders can apply higher rates of interest and require larger deposits.

 All gutters should be cleared out regularly and any leaks repaired where necessary to help prevent dampness and damp penetration occurring, which can lead to other problems within the building, such as deterioration of masonry.

-Our surveyors detect defects on all plastic and metal rainwater fittings which are leaking to some degree and in a lot of cases are corroded, meaning they often require replacement.
+Our surveyors detect defects on all plastic and metal rainwater fittings which are leaking to some degree and in many cases are corroded, meaning they often require replacement.
 As mentioned above, leaks can cause significant damage.
-Replacing fittings with PVC can however detract from the aesthetics of the property, particularly with regard to period property.
+Replacing fittings with PVC can, however, detract from the aesthetics of the property, particularly with regard to period property.

-Masonry paint is often used on older buildings that have been rendered, such as Victorian and Edwardian properties.
-If it is used on masonry that is likely to remain dry, then this isn’t an issue but any dampness within the building can cause the paint to blister as well as the masonry to perish.
-It is not always possible to identify the type of paint that has been used, but mineral paint can also be acceptable as this allows the masonry to breathe.
+Masonry paint is often used on older buildings that have been rendered, especially Victorian and Edwardian properties.
+If it is used on masonry that is likely to remain dry, then this isn’t an issue, but any dampness within the building can cause the paint to blister as well as the masonry to perish.
+It is not always possible to identify the type of paint used, but mineral paint can also be acceptable as this allows the masonry to breathe.
 However, impervious masonry paint (including that described as ‘microporous’) can cause these issues to occur.
-If the wrong type of paint has been used, it can sometimes be necessary to remove all the paint, before repainting using mineral paint.
+If the wrong type of paint has been used, it can sometimes be necessary to remove all the paint before repainting using mineral paint.

 Masonry paint can also be used on stucco or stone dressings and is sometimes directly applied to brickwork and in these places, it can also be an issue.
 Our reports may recommend further investigation or that advice is obtained from a specialist in either external rendering or external decoration so that it is possible to quantify the cost of any necessary remedial work.